covid19datahub/covid19br/joss/paper.Rmd

 # Workflow

 Working with large files poses several issues.
 First, a high-speed internet connection is needed to download the data file.
-Second, the disk size must be sufficienly large to store the data.
+Second, the disk size must be sufficiently large to store the data.
 Third, the data must be efficiently loaded in memory to avoid memory leaks.
 These issues are especially relevant when we rely exclusively on freely available resources.

 ## Working with large files and limited resources